emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Battle Medecine
 Heal\
 1 action\
 You can patch up wounds, even in combat.
 Attempt a DC 15 Medecine check.
 On a success, a target within 2m of you regains 4d8+4 hp.
+On a critical success, the target regains 6d8+6 hp.

 You can use this Flourish three times per day.